CBI issues look out notices against former CMD of ABG Shipyard, 8 others | Business

 It is the biggest bank fraud case registered by the CBI.
 Funds were used for purposes other than for which they were released by banks, it said.

-The loan account was declared as A non-performing asset (NPA) in July, 2016 and a fraud in 2019.
+The loan account was declared a non-performing asset (NPA) in July, 2016 and a fraud in 2019.

 In its complaint, the SBI said ABG Shipyard Ltd (ABGSL) is the flagship company of the ABG Group which engaged in the business of ship building and ship-repair.